SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Data_Sources/Tutorials/Data_API_GettingStarted.md

    ![Final DataSource](~/user-guide/images/Data_Sources_Tutorials_GettingStarted_5.png)

-The scripted connector you just created will now be automatically configured to run every minute.
-It will collect traffic data and send it into DataMiner via Data API.
+The scripted connector you have just created will now be automatically configured to run every minute.
+It will collect traffic data and send it to DataMiner via the Data API.

-Upon first execution it will also create an element with the name of `ams-ix.net`.
+When the scripted connector is first executed, an element named `ams-ix.net` will automatically be created.

 ## Step 3: View your data source

-1. [Open DataMiner Cube](xref:Using_the_desktop_app) and locate your newly created element in the Surveyor.
+1. [Open DataMiner Cube](xref:Using_the_desktop_app) and locate the newly created element in the Surveyor.

-1. Verify that your newly created element is being populated with data.
+1. Verify that the element is being populated with data.

    ![New Element](~/user-guide/images/Data_Sources_Tutorials_GettingStarted_6.png)